davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 draft=true
 +++

-> This discussion is derived only from my experience building packages, writing packaging clients via the public API, and inspecting the public source code of the `sfdx` CLI.
-No internal or proprietary information about the Salesforce packaging system is included, nor do I know such information.
+> This discussion is derived from my experience building packages, writing packaging clients via the public API, and inspecting the public source code of the SFDX CLI.
+No internal or proprietary information about the Salesforce packaging system is included.

 In [Part 1](@/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md) and in a previous discussion of [build orgs and runtime dependencies](@/articles/2022-02-20-2gp-unpackaged-metadata.md), we looked at how the platform provides a number of different tools to handle environmental dependencies and runtime dependencies in second-generation packages by modifying the configuration of the _build org_.
 We also called out that, with regard to the build org,